kindspirit/better_bind_polyfill/README.md

 ## Why Use This

-I decided to do this as an exercise when I saw that the ES5 polyfill failed to correctly mimic the behavior of `Function.prototype.bind()` when used with the `new` operator.
+I decided to do this as an exercise when I saw that the ES5 polyfill failed to correctly mimic the behavior of `Function.prototype.bind()` when used with the `new` and `instanceof` operators.
 And I decided in addition to fixing that, I could write something that has better compatibility with Internet Explorer's callable and constructable host objects such as `window.alert()` and `window.XMLHttpRequest()` respectively.